shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise2.md

      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help

 **Summary:** In this exercise, you explored how to set up Azure and on-premises prerequisites and create a Recovery Services vault for Site Recovery.
-Then you learnt how to set up the source and target replication environments and create a replication policy to enable replication for a server.
+Then you learn how to set up the source and target replication environments and create a replication policy to enable replication for a server.